-We arrived into Cartagena o the Monday, and decided to all book into the same hostel.
+We arrived into Cartagena on the Monday, and decided to all book into the same hostel.
 Most of the backpacker places in Cartagena are situated in the same street of Calle Media Luna, and we had decided on Hotel Media Luna.

 Breakfast was at a juice bar, where they made a great milkshake with exotic fruits whose names I have no hope of remembering, or spelling even if I did.

-I kind of hoped it was because they wanted more privacy as opposed to the given reason of saving three dollars a night each, but later events proved it was indeed the money – I’ll explain more I a few paragraphs.
+I kind of hoped it was because they wanted more privacy as opposed to the given reason of saving three dollars a night each, but later events proved it was indeed the money – I’ll explain more in a few paragraphs.

 Anyhow, deciding that wasting two hours to move to a hostel a few doors down in order to save three dollars was a bit daft, I did a sightseeing tour of the city with the guys.

-Street vendors sell drinks and food, making lunch on the move an easy job, although with hindsight, maybe I should have been a bit more careful where I ate, as I suffered from a bad stomach for the next five days.
+Street vendors sell drinks and food, making lunch on the move an easy job.
+In hindsight, maybe I should have been a bit more careful where I ate, as I suffered from a bad stomach for the next five days.